-Communitarians are the ambassadors of the future—a future of intentionality, collaboration, and expanded consciousness.
-Join us for a transformative journey as we dive deep into self literacy, community living, and culture repair.
+Communitarians are the ambassadors of the future–a future of intentionality, collaboration, and expanded consciousness.
+Join us for a transformative journey as we dive deep into self literacy, community living, culture repair, and satisfying intimacy.
 We will emerge as elders, of all ages, who are ushering in a new paradigm.

 Embark on a transformative journey towards community.

 This course offers a comprehensive look at how to thrive in cooperative culture using relational resilience as a roadmap.
-We’ll learn about the emerging science of trauma and attachment, discuss the celebrations and challenges of intentional living, explore best practices for self knowledge and care, and cultivate effective skills and attitudes for community success.
+We’ll learn about the emerging science of trauma, discuss the celebrations and challenges of intentional living living, explore best practices for self-knowledge and care, and cultivate effective skills and attitudes for community success.

-Participants will set personal goals, engage in contemplation and healing, dialog with fellow students, and deepen their understanding of conscious relating in all areas of life.
+Participants will set personal goals, engage in contemplation, dialog with fellow students, and deepen their understanding of conscious relating in all areas of life.